JovanS27/Air_Pollution_Analysis/README.md

 We have only taken about a year of air quality data, compared with a very long-term data that is percentage of asthma sufferers; this could potentially weaken the link between the datasets we joined.

-## Running the app on your computer.
+## Running the app on your computer

 If you want to interact with the application yourself, please follow these instructions.

 After cloning this repo, you must run several files in the correct order:

 1: run the WebScrape.ipynb file in jupyter notebook, ensuring that it completes (you may need to maximise the chrome window that opens in order for this to succeed; even then it may take several goes. keep trying and eventually it will work);